 You will have a research paper based on this book.
-It will be due around Thanksgiving so it's in your best interest to get it now.
-It should be available at the HCC bookstore plus Amazon and Barnes & Noble.
+It will be due in mid-April so it's in your best interest to get it now.
+It should be available at the HCC bookstore.
+Just search under your CRN number.
+It also is available on Amazon and other online bookstores.